THEWaterfall/THEWaterfall.github.io/about/index.md

 comments: false
 ---

 I'm a 2-nd year student at The National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute" and I am learning programming.
-Actually, C# and Unity 3D.
-I'm fond of English language as well.
+Actually, **C#** and **Unity 3D**.
+I'm fond of **English language** as well.

 This is kind of portfolio where I am going to write posts about my learning adventure and about the future projects and as I like English language I'll sometimes write posts in English.